CottageLabs/oarr/README.md

 * If the above tests are satisfied, and new record will be created in the registry
 * If an admin record is provided, only the inner object represented by the <third party name> which matches the authenticated account will be imported

-Returns the location of the created resource in the Location HTTP header, and also responds with a body document as follows:
+On failure, returns the relevant HTTP status code error.
+On success, returns status code 201 with the location of the created resource in the HTTP Location header, with the body content:

     {
         "success" : "true"
-        "id" : "<identifier of new record created>", "location" : "<url of new record>"
+        "id" : "<opaque identifier of new record created>", "location" : "<url of new record>"
     }

 ### Record Update (Read-Write)

     POST /record/<id> [registry object]

+The registry object is structured as follows:

+    {
+        "register" : { <registry object> },
+        "admin" : {
+            "<third party name>" : {<third party object>}
+        }
+    }

 Send a full or partial registry object to the registry.
 This will have the following effects: